cooncesean/handbook-test/docs/engineering/product-requirements-template.md

 ---
-name: Product Requirements Documents (PRDs)
+title: Product Requirements Documents
+sidebar_label: PRDs
+id: product-requirements-template
 ---

 This directory contains our product requirements documents.
 The intent of each document is to align stakeholders around core functionality we seek to include with the delivery of each feature.